Got a Grandkid With Skin Problems? Sugar Shows Up On Our Skin And Not In A Good Way

 Low GI diets have been found to help women with PCOS, with some studies showing that lower GI foods can help to regulate menstrual cycles, blood sugar control and insulin action.

 However, some experts believe that eating low GI foods is not enough.
-There appears to be a further benefit to eating less carbohydrates overall – even of the low GI variety.
+There appears to be a further benefit to eating fewer carbohydrates overall – even of the low GI variety.
 In fact, some research shows that an overall daily intake of as little as 20 to 100g per day of carbohydrate may be beneficial to PCOS.

 One study demonstrated that women with PCOS who ate a low starch (and incidentally, low dairy) diet, experienced better insulin sensitivity, lower testosterone levels and weight loss.
 Other research looking at a carbohydrate-restricted, ketogenic way of research for women with PCOS, showed similar improvements in testosterone, fasting insulin and weight loss.